 ‘Being on a Residential Silent Retreat ~ Frequent Questions About Being in Silence

-Based on our experience running many Silent Retreats, these are some of the most common questions that people have before they come.
+Based on our experience running many Silent Retreats, these are some of the most common questions that people have beforehand.

 Will I be bored?

 Yes, there may be times when you meet the feelings of boredom, especially at the beginning when you are weaning yourself off your usual diet of stimulation and information.
 However, these times are very welcome, as behind the energy of boredom lies a gateway into something much richer and more satisfying.
-During our silent retreats we offer a range of optional activities that will help you navigate these times, such as the art room, yoga sessions and walking in the grounds.
+During our silent retreats we offer a range of optional activities that will help you navigate these times, such as the art room, labyrinth walking or gentle exercise sessions.

 As your brain rhythm begins to slow down and you enter into the energy of the silent retreat more deeply, feelings of boredom drop away and your perception of time changes.
 Everything looks more beautiful and alive and all of your senses become sharper and there seems so much more to notice than before.
 The patterns on a leaf, or the curve of the staircase, or the shaft of sunlight on the stairwell and the aroma of a rose or your cup of tea move into the foreground of your awareness.
 It is not so possible to be bored when you begin to see and sense the world from this deeper place.